 Abigail attached her wire to posts on one side, and the house on the other.
 If your structure is free standing, you can use 4 posts.

 If desired, knot the side curtains so guests can filter in and out easily and the space doesn't feel closed off.

-7. Clip on lights to add some ambience.
+7. Clip on lights to add some ambiance.

-Abigail chose globe lights with white cords so they would blend well with the curtains.
+Abigail chose globe lights with white cords so they would blend well with the curtains around the patio.

 8. Add some freshness with a natural garland.

 In the winter, use evergreen boughs.
 Come summertime, eucalyptus or boxwood garlands will add seasonal freshness.